 Team members are strategically positioned to bring about positive change across the University and to set the groundwork for progress in the future.

-Michael Blanco, Director of Diversity and Inclusion Operations
+Paige Short, Associate Director of Operations, Office of Diversity and Inclusion

 Sonia Goltz, Professor of Organizational Behavior, College of Business